finos/FDC3/README.md

 ## Issues To Resolve

 - How does the da-server tell the da-proxy about the channel metadata?
+We need a message to get the list of user channels from the server.
 - How does the da-server decide on a desktop agent name (maybe it just has one?)
 - AppChecker / AppDetailsResolver / AppPortResolver - this is all too complex.
 = fdc3Ready timeout